kaitolegion/mbtrack/README.md

 USAGE OF THE SYSTEM

 - start the system
+To install the required libraries
+`sh
+npm i
+`
+To start the system
+`sh

-npm i && npm start
+npm start
+`

 - to access the super admin
 /admin/login   ->   authenticate here